Chesapeake real estate market overview

-Public School Ranking:
+- Public School Ranking: 4

 Chesapeake can be found in South Hampton, and is known to be a diverse city with an abundance of farmland, forests and wetlands.
 This city is located on the Atlantic Intracostal Waterway, and offers miles of water-front property.
 This city has been voted one of the best places to live in Virginia, and offers both a country and city based life-style.
 There's easy access to beaches and inlets, as well as Norfolk and Virginia Beach.
 Many residents and visitors travel to these cities to enjoy different yearly events and family leisure.

 The weather in Chesapeake consists of warm summers and very cold winters.
 Summer temperatures here reach highs in the 80's, with lows in the 60's.
 Winter temperatures reach highs in the 50's and lows in the 30's.

-The job growth here has increased by 1.3% over the last year and in ten years, is predicted to have increased by 35.2%.
+The job growth here has decreased by -5.77% over the last year and in ten years, is predicted to have increased by 35.15%.
 Several major industries are industrial technologies, communication technologies, knowledge services, military support industries and health care technologies.
-Some of the largest companies to work for here include the Chesapeake General Hospital, Technical Systems Integration, Coast Guard Exchange, and LTD. Hospital.
-The cost of living here is higher than the U.S. average, with housing being the biggest contributor to its cost.
+Some of the largest companies to work for here include the Dollar Tree, Chesapeake Public Schools, Coast Guard Exchange System, MEB General Contractors and Sarach Systems Inc.

+The cost of living here is higher than the US average, with housing being the biggest contributor to its cost.
 Chesapeake is one of the best places to live for those seeking employment opportunities, or for a new place to call home.
 Thanks to the quality of life it has to offer, it will continue attracting those hoping to live in Virginia.

 - Great Bridge

 There has been a 3.2% increase in median home value over the last year.
 As of 2023, the median home value is $371,261.

 The best time to sell a home for the highest valued sale is during July.
 For the quickest sale, homeowners should sell in May.